AfricodeAcademy/tabpay/README.md

 - Register or log in to start managing your community with TabPay.
 - For support, contact us at: [hello@tabpay.com](mailto:hello@tabpay.com).
+  - Update your personal information, set new passwords, and manage your profile with ease.

+5. **Block & Zone Definition**
+   - Define and organize blocks and zones under your community umbrella to streamline event allocation and management.

+### Contribute to Your Community

+Foster stronger connections among members through shared experiences and contributions.
+TabPay is here to help you build a more connected and organized community.

+### Join Us Today!

+- Register or log in to start managing your community with TabPay.
+- For support, contact us at: [hello@tabpay.com](mailto:hello@tabpay.com).

 ---